 Fig. 3.
 Block diagram of the 1.5 GHz bandwidth AFFTS digitizer/analyzer board.
-The board can be equipped with a single- or dual-input ADC (National ADC083000 or ADC08D1500).
+The board can be equipped with a single-or dual-input ADC (National ADC083000 or ADC08D1500).
 The optional GigaBit-ethernet interface allows high-speed data acquisition with transfer rates of up to 90 MBytes/s, which are required for pulsar/transient search or to readout MKIDs - Microwave Kinetic Inductance Detectors.

-ADC (ADC08300) and a Xilinx Virtex-4 SX55 FPGA.
-The wide analog input bandwidth of the 8-bit ADC enables one to sample the input signals at baseband (DC to 1.5 GHz) or in the second Nyquist zone (1.5-3.0 GHz).
+the input signals at baseband (DC to $1.5\,\mathrm{GHz}$) or in the second Nyquist zone ($1.5-3.0\,\mathrm{GHz}$).
 The boards include a standard 100 MBits/s ethernet interface, which simplifies the combination of many boards into an Array FFTS via a common ethernet switch.
-A block diagram of the AFFT-board is presented in Fig. 3.
+A block diagram of the AFFT-board is presented in Figure 3.
 The spectrometer board operates from a single 5 Volt source and dissipates less than 20 Watt, depending on the actual configuration of bandwidth and number of spectral channels.
 Precise time stamping of the processed spectrum is realized by an on-board GPS/IRIG-B time decode circuit.
-Furthermore, the 10-layer digital board includes a programmable ADC clock synthesizer for a wide range of bandwidth configurations (0.1-1.8 GHz), making the spectrometer flexible for different observing requirements and receiver characteristics.
+Furthermore, the 10-layer digital board includes a programmable ADC clock synthesizer for a wide range of bandwidth configurations ($0.1-1.8\,\mathrm{GHz}$), making the spectrometer flexible for different observing requirements and receiver characteristics.